 x = detail page view rate (indexed)

 For example, early tech adopters had lower DPVRs vs. the median DPVR of demographic audiences for a softlines campaign.
 This could have been due to a misalignment between the fast fashion brand and the tech audience in this campaign.
-This is supported by the fact that this same behavioral audience was among the best-performing audiences for a hardlines campaign (+581% higher median DPVR compared to that of demographic audiences in hardlines).
+This is supported by the fact that this same behavioural audience was among the best-performing audiences for a hardlines campaign (+581% higher median DPVR compared to that of demographic audiences in hardlines).

-Advertisers should use standard Amazon Ads campaign reports to regularly fine-tune their audience selection strategies to include the audiences that are most receptive to their campaign messages and exclude those that are not aligned with the product or brand—and so unlikely to respond to their brands’ messages.
+Advertisers should use standard Amazon Ads campaign reports to regularly fine-tune their audience selection strategies to include the audiences that are most receptive to their campaign messages and exclude those that are not aligned with the product or brand – and so unlikely to respond to their brands’ messages.

 Amazon helps brands reach relevant audiences on billions of shopping and streaming signals.
-Incorporating these behavioral audiences, along with ongoing audience optimization, can help advertisers develop a holistic audience selection strategy and obtain better results from their Streaming TV ad campaigns for which driving consideration on Amazon there is the objective.
+Incorporating these behavioural audiences, along with ongoing audience optimization, can help advertisers develop a holistic audience selection strategy and obtain better results from their Streaming TV ad campaigns for which driving consideration on Amazon there is the objective.

 This study looked at detail page view rate (DPVR) for all audiences from the 28 Streaming TV ad campaigns included in this study.
 TV advertisers have traditionally used reach as the primary metric to measure the effectiveness of TV advertising campaigns.